joaopereiradsantos/joaopereiradsantos-hugowebsite/content/project/tcb/index.md

 > <font size=5>_"Beating the Bookies with Their Own Numbers" has propelled TCBB to challenge conventions, applying a similar approach to tennis._</font>

-In the landscape of sports prediction and betting, two pivotal articles have left a substantial impact. ["The Gambler Who Cracked the Horse-Racing Code"](https://www.bloomberg.com/news/features/2018-05-03/the-gambler-who-cracked-the-horse-racing-code) underscores the power of data-driven insights in horse racing betting, while ["Beating the Bookies with Their Own Numbers - and How the Online Sports Betting Market is Rigged"](https://arxiv.org/vc/arxiv/papers/1710/1710.02824v1.pdf) has directly influenced the creation of The Tennis (Consensus) Betting Bot (TCBB), which employs a comparable approach but focuses on tennis.
+In the domain of sports prediction and betting, two pivotal articles have left a substantial impact. ["The Gambler Who Cracked the Horse-Racing Code"](https://www.bloomberg.com/news/features/2018-05-03/the-gambler-who-cracked-the-horse-racing-code) underscores the power of data-driven insights in horse racing betting, while ["Beating the Bookies with Their Own Numbers - and How the Online Sports Betting Market is Rigged"](https://arxiv.org/vc/arxiv/papers/1710/1710.02824v1.pdf) has directly influenced the creation of The Tennis (Consensus) Betting Bot (TCBB), which employs a comparable approach but focuses on tennis.

 "Beating the Bookies with Their Own Numbers" introduces a unique methodology that taps into implicit probability information within public odds to uncover mispriced bets.
 Rigorous simulations spotlight inefficiencies within the football betting market, suggesting the potential for sustained profitability.